BodnarSoft/KeePass-Smart-Certificate-Key-Provider/README.md

 * remembers last used certificate for a particular KeePass database, so you don't have to choose it during each unlock of the database

 ## Compatibility
-It should be compatible with any Smart Card, but it was tested with:
+It should be compatible with any Smart Card, but it was tested only with:
 * [YUBIKEY NEO](https://www.yubico.com/products/yubikey-hardware/yubikey-neo/)
 * [Gold Key Tokens](http://www.goldkey.com/goldkey-security-token/)